RISD Campus Life: Providence as Your Creative Environment

 The CARE Network Referral Program provides early intervention and resources for students who may be struggling academically or personally.

 Is Providence a good city for Korean students?
-Providence has a growing Korean community, Korean grocery options, and proximity to Boston’s large Korean community.
-It is not comparable to New York or Los Angeles in Korean community resources, but it is not isolated.
-Many Korean RISD students travel to Boston for Korean food, community events, and cultural resources on weekends.
+Providence has a growing Korean community and proximity to Boston’s large Korean community.
+Many Korean RISD students travel to Boston for Korean food and cultural resources on weekends.

 What is the social life like at RISD?
-RISD’s social life is arts-centered rather than athletics-centered or Greek life-centered.
-Students bond through shared studio projects, critique communities, and arts events.
-The social environment tends to be collaborative and creatively stimulating — and for students who don’t fit the conventional college social mold, RISD’s arts-community culture can be genuinely liberating.
+Arts-centered rather than athletics or Greek life.
+Students bond through shared studio projects and critique communities — for students who don’t fit the conventional college social mold, RISD’s culture can be genuinely liberating.

 Is RISD’s campus physically safe?
-Providence is generally safe in the areas around RISD’s campus.
+Providence is generally safe around RISD’s campus.
 The school has campus security and standard university safety resources.
-Students in US cities should be aware of general urban safety practices as at any urban institution.

 Leave a Comment